 By employing a digital twin-based ‘closed feedback-loop’, Siemens is the only company that can bring the virtual and the real world together in a seamless way – thus continuously optimizing product and production.
 Moreover, Siemens draws on a suite of cutting-edge technologies, including Cloud/Edge Computing, Additive Manufacturing and Artificial Intelligence that help make industrial production more resilient and adaptive.

 On top of offering horizontally- and vertically-integrated solutions along the entire value chain from product design to operations and services, Siemens has partnered with SAP for further integration.
-Jan Mrosik, COO of Siemens Digital Industries, outlines:
+Jan Mrosik, former COO of Siemens Digital Industries, outlined:

 The partnership between Siemens, industry leader in Product Lifecycle Management, and SAP, leading in SCM and Asset Management solutions, aims at creating a true digital thread across all involved disciplines within a company.